Taranaki – Guide for Backpackers

 Take a trip to Taranaki!

-Where can you ski on the mountains in the morning and surf the waves in the afternoon?
+Where can you ski in the mountains in the morning and surf the waves in the afternoon?
 With just a 30-minute drive between the snowcapped Mt Taranaki and the surf beaches along Surf Highway 45, we know the perfect place.
 The Taranaki region is identified as the area surrounding the 2518m high Mt Taranaki and it’s a whole lot of fun.

 Backpackers come here to enjoy recreation at Egmont National Park, often with some gnarly walks.
-Then hitting the beach for some equally gnarly surfing along the coast of New Plymouth.
+Then hit the beach for some equally gnarly surfing along the coast of New Plymouth.
 However, there’s more to New Plymouth than meets the eye.
 The town is packed heaps of contemporary art starting with building-sized murals.
 There’s always something going on, from pop-up gigs to community gallery events.
 Timing your visit in the summer main coincide with the dazzling Festival of Lights.
 Summertime also brings banged up old cars to race in the Stratford International Speedway.

 Things you can’t miss in Taranaki…